albar965/littlenavmap-manual/en/OPTIONS.md

 Allows to customize what should be loaded and shown on startup of _Little Navmap_.

+You can also configure the frequency of the automatic update check and channels.
+See [Checking for Updates](UPDATE.md) for more information.

 ### User Interface {#user-interface}

 Has options for text sizes in information windows and flight plan as well as the search result table.